 POST Request using Guzzle

-Normally, there are 2 types of POST requests.
-You may send parameters as ‘application/x-www-form-urlencoded’ POST request or upload JSON encoded data as a body of the request.
+There are 2 types of POST requests.
+You may post parameters as application/x-www-form-urlencoded request or upload JSON-encoded data as a body of the request.
 Let’s see both options one by one.

 <?php